Jaaz7/home-cooked-harmony/README.md

     <br><br>
     ‎4.
 Select the Region and Data Center closest to you.
     <br><br>
     ‎5.
-Once created you can access the new database configuration to view the database URL and API key.
+Once created you can access the new database configuration to view the database URL and API key.</details>
   - ### Cloudinary
     ‎1.
 Create account and you'll find your API key in your Cloudinary dashboard On your Cloudinary Dashboard.
     <br><br>
     ‎2.
 Copy the API environment variable but take out the start "CLOUDINARY_URL".
   - ### Deploying to Heroku
+    <details><summary>Click here to expand</summary>
     ‎1.
 Log in to [Heroku](https://dashboard.heroku.com/) or create a new account.
     <br><br>
     ‎2.
 On the main page click "New" and select "Create new app".